dave2k77/LRDBenchmark/docs/examples/comprehensive_demo.rst

 .. code-block:: python

-   from lrdbench import ComprehensiveBenchmark, FBMModel import pandas as pd import matplotlib.pyplot as plt import numpy as np
+   from lrdbenchmark import ComprehensiveBenchmark, FBMModel import pandas as pd import matplotlib.pyplot as plt import numpy as np